Call now in confidence immediate help & advice 24/7

 A relapse or other self-destructive behaviour can occur if any of these factors are present, so it’s important to check in with yourself regularly to ensure that you are meeting your most basic needs.

-Finally, make sure you have several long-term strategies in place once you leave rehab.
-These may include ongoing counselling sessions, attendance at local support groups and becoming involved in your clinic’s alumni programme.
+Finally, make sure you have several long-term strategies in place once you leave drug and alcohol rehab.
+These may include ongoing counselling sessions, attendance at local support groups and becoming involved in your drug and alcohol rehab clinic’s alumni programme.

-Relapse isn’t inevitable, and by creating an effective relapse prevention plan you are setting yourself up for success and long-term recovery.
+Relapse isn’t inevitable, and by creating an effective relapse prevention plan to rely on after drug and alcohol rehab in Plymouth, you are setting yourself up for success and long-term recovery.

 Start your recovery journey at a rehab in Plymouth today by calling our expert team on 0800 088 66 86